 I know the future for ESXi is based on a Linux Free World™ (it’s all FreeBSD now, baby!); but for those of us still rocking a Home Lab based on either ESXi 6.5 or 6.7, having the ability to step-up to the dizzying heights of better than Gigabit Ethernet, and for that matter, with USB based adapters, is quite something.
 Not to mention the fact that some of those adapters are quite inexpensive!

 Some days ago I was contacted by someone based in the Netherlands who was trying to get the RTL8156 based adapters he had recently purchased working on ESXi.
 You might or might not have read this piece I wrote about USB Ethernet drivers for ESXi.
-I must confess to having lost interest on much of it, just releasing an update to the drivers as when I had a chance (the thing just worked anyway).
+I must confess to having lost interest on much of it, just releasing an update to the drivers as and when I had a chance (the thing just worked anyway).
 However, I couldn’t resist the temptation of trying to get this new adapter working.

 The RTL8156 based adapters are CDC_NCM compliant, and in theory, do not require any drivers provided the Linux distribution in use sports one of the latest kernels (4.x and up).
 Thankfully, Realtek has released a driver supporting their adapters when using older kernels – but not as old as what the ESXi Linux kernel shim represents!
 Most of the CDC_NCM latest features are not available on ESXi, so without a driver, we would get nowhere.